DennisD2/hp4952hacks/analysis.md

 | 0         | 1         | Control byte (command), PORTA |
 | 1         | 0         | Data byte, PORTB   |
 | 1         | 1         | Data byte, PORTA    |

+*But as I wrote at the start of this section, all above is only true for HP4951.
+HP4952 is different.
+It does not use A15,14,9,8 for SCC access.*

 ##### fm_execute call chain
 ```asm